Ukrainian American Veterans

-Ukrainian American Veterans Post 1 was formed in September 1921 in Philadelphia.
-Other posts were organized in different cities, but due to great distance and lack of numbers, a national organization did not materialize in this time period.

-After World War II, a larger number of veterans emerged, new posts were formed, and interest rose in creating an organization of national scope.
-During the 1947 Convention of the Ukrainian Youth League of North America, several delegates met and expressed their desire to form such an association.
-Major Michael Darmopray (Ukrainian transliteration: Darmohray, Дармограй) made the preparations for Post 1 to host a National Convention at the Penn Sheraton Hotel in Philadelphia, during Memorial Day Weekend of 1948 (May 29–31, 1948).

-Fifty-five delegates arrived to participate in the first National Convention, from such cities as Bayonne, N.J., Clifton, N.J., Newark, N.J., New York City, N.Y., Perth Amboy, N.J., Philadelphia, Pa., Rome, N.Y., and Troy, N.Y.
+Fifty-five delegates attended the first National Convention, from such cities as Bayonne, N.J., Clifton, N.J., Newark, N.J., New York City, N.Y., Perth Amboy, N.J., Philadelphia, Pa., Rome, N.Y., and Troy, N.Y.
 The delegates discussed variations on a name for the group, and settled on Ukrainian American Veterans.
-A Constitution and By-Laws was adopted.
-A National Commander and National Executive Board were elected to lead the organization.
-Various resolutions were adopted, and it was decided that subsequent conventions would be held on an annual basis.
+Various resolutions were adopted and officials elected, and it was decided that subsequent conventions would be held on an annual basis.

-Membership

-Any person of Ukrainian heritage or descent shall be eligible for membership in the Ukrainian American Veterans, if such person has served in the Armed Forces of the United States and has been honorably discharged.
-Any person who is not of Ukrainian descent, but who meets other requirements of eligibility and is married to a person of Ukrainian descent will be eligible for full membership in the UAV.

 Organizational structure

 Posts

 The Post is the basic unit of the UAV and usually represents a local geographic area such as a metropolitan area, city, town, or county.
 The Post is used for formal business such as meetings and a coordination point for local projects.
 Often the Post will host community events such as bingo, breakfasts, and holiday celebrations.
 It is also not uncommon for the Post to contain a bar open during limited hours.
 A Post member is distinguished by a navy blue garrison cap with gold lettering and gold piping.